 The Dodgers trade first baseman Babe Dahlgren to the Phillies for outfielder Lloyd Waner and infielder Al Glossop.
 Philadelphia's new 31 year-old infielder will enjoy an all-star season during his only year in the City of Brotherly Love, hitting a solid .287 for the seventh-place team.

 Ted Williams accepts Babe Didrikson Zaharias' challenge to compete with her in a driving contest at a local range.
-The former Olympic track star, turn golf champion, playfully teases the Red Sox superstar, giving him pointers when the 'Kid' slices most of his drives as her shots go straight, and usually, longer.
+The former Olympic track star, turned golf champion, playfully teases the Red Sox superstar, giving him pointers when the 'Kid' slices most of his drives as her shots go straight, and usually, longer.

 Returning to his Palm Beach home after watching his A's play a spring training intra-squad game, Arnold Johnson is found by police semi-conscious and slumped behind the wheel of his car.
 The 53 year-old club owner will die early tomorrow morning as the result of suffering cerebral hemorrhage.